Everything You Need To Know About Our Tech Recruitment Process

 Clean code principles, good communication, and explaining the “why” behind your choices are the keys to success.

-If you pass the first step, you’ll be one of the lucky ones to receive a case study challenge to complete as the next step.
-Our case studies are coding challenges designed in-house by our own engineers and are therefore unique.
-The goal of this step is to give you insight into what your daily work could be and which challenges our engineering teams are facing in their everyday jobs.
-We use different types of challenges, some of them more simple and some of them more complex, which can vary from a range of code reviews, building and designing applications, API integration, creating RESTful APIs, containerizing applications, changing/recreating/improving coding tasks to clear data in a single page application, and building different test scenarios.
+If you pass the first step, you’ll be one of the lucky ones to receive a technical challenge to complete as the next step.
+Our technical assessments are coding challenges that are designed to give you insight into what your daily work could be and which challenges our engineering teams are facing in their everyday jobs.
+Our challenges vary in complexity according to job function and seniority.

 Every challenge has a list of standards and criteria that you would need to meet in order to pass to the next step.
 Clean code principles, good communication, and explaining the“why” behind your choices are the keys to success.
 We don’t expect the perfect solution, but we are rather keen on seeing your train of thought instead.
 Afterward, the recruiter will decide whether to move the candidate to the next step or not based on the engineers’ feedback.